Ellen White wrote: “The sign, or seal, of God is revealed in the observance of the seventh-day Sabbath...” —8T 117 (1904).

 Not once in the New Testament is the Sabbath ever referred to as a sign or a seal for Christians.
 Just as the Lord’s supper celebration replaced the Jewish Passover celebration, so has the Holy Spirit replaced the Sabbath as the “sign” or evidence that a person is one of God’s chosen people.
 If we allow Scripture to interpret Scripture, the New Testament teaches the seal of Christianity is the Holy Spirit, not the Sabbath.

+What about God’s first seventh day?
 On that first seventh day, God entered into a STATE of rest or ceasing due to His creative work being completed on the previous six days.
 The first six days had creative “work” that was demarcated by an “evening and morning”, but the seventh day “rest” did not have a demarcation of “evening and morning”.
-God’s rest was open for Adam and Eve to enter from that seventh day onward, and even today “a promise remains of entering His rest” for Christians (Hebrews 4:1).
-If there is any example to follow from God’s rest, it is that we must enter that state of rest, (because God only ceased once).
+God’s rest was open for Adam and Eve to enter from that seventh day onwards, and even today “a promise remains of entering His rest” for Christians (Hebrews 4:1).
+If there is any example to follow from God’s rest in Genesis, it is that we must enter that state of rest, (because God only ceased once).

 After that first seventh day, God did not restart a “work for six days and rest on the seventh” cycle for man to follow.
 He ceased from His creative work once and for all.
 Therefore, His state of rest on that first seventh day continued from that seventh day onwards.
 God did not say to Adam and Eve.
 Now you folks, every time a seventh day rolls around, you also rest.
 There is no such command for man to rest on every seventh day in Genesis.
 The ritual Seventh day Sabbath which the Lord “gave” to Israel for the first time (Exodus 16:29) was only a “shadow” of God’s original rest (Colossians 2:16-17).